-Obj.
+Chapter 2: RECOGNISED SUSTAINABLE AND RESPONSIBLE USES Obj.
 6 : GUARANTEE ANDSUPPORT LOCAL FISHERIES RESPECTFUL OF RESOURCES AND HABITATS Sub-objective 17: PROHIBITION OF REEF AND DEEP SEA FISHING ACTIVITIES + Description : Species which can be exploited by reef and deep-water fishing are particularly vulnerable because of their low growth rates and low reproduction rates.
 Uncontrolled fishing pressure could have a significant impact on stocks.
 Moreover, based on the fishing methods used, the impact on the habitat could be considerable.
-Keeping the park's deep sea fish stocks intact also allows them to expand in provincial waters. + Indicators: + Targets:

-- Quantity fished

-- Establishment of a regulation prohibiting reef fishing and deep sea fishing - Prohibition on the use of towed gear ocument de authority with responsibility for establishing the security, safety and environmental performance standards for international maritime transport.
+Keeping the park's deep sea fish stocks intact also allows them to expand in provincial waters. + Indicators: + Targets: - 0 - Quantity fished Illustrations of actions (not exhaustive): - Establishment of a regulation prohibiting reef fishing and deep sea fishing Prohibition on the use of towed gear + Means : ocument de authority with responsibility for establishing the security, safety and environmental performance standards for international maritime transport.
 The regulatory framework created according to the principles of equity and universality applies to the Coral Sea Natural Park.
 To make progress in usage, these regulations must be accompanied by a policy which allows maritime traffic rules to be adapted to environmental issued.